angular/angular/aio/content/guide/http.md

 ## Setup for server communication

 Before you can use `HttpClient`, you need to import the Angular `HttpClientModule`.
-Most apps do so in the root `AppModule`.
+Most applications do so in the root `AppModule`.

 <code-example
   path="http/src/app/app.module.ts"